Jemma Redgrave: Television

-She has appeared in many roles on British television, including leading actor roles as the eponymous Dr. Eleanor Bramwell in four series of ITV's Bramwell and as D.S.
-Eve Granger in Cold Blood, alongside John Hannah and Matthew Kelly.
-Redgrave also appeared as Eleanor in Roger Michell's The Buddha of Suburbia: a four-part adaptation of the ground-breaking novel of the same name by Hanif Kureishi and with a soundtrack written and performed specifically for the production by David Bowie.
+She has appeared in many roles on British television, including leading actor roles as the eponymous Dr Eleanor Bramwell in four series of ITV's Bramwell and as D.S.
+Eve Granger in Cold Blood.
+Redgrave also appeared as Eleanor in Roger Michell's The Buddha of Suburbia: a four-part adaptation of the novel of the same name by Hanif Kureishi and with a soundtrack written and performed specifically for the production by David Bowie.

 Other prominent roles have included Francesca Rochester in Judge John Deed and Dee Stanton in Like Father, Like Son.
 In 2007, she portrayed Lady Bertram in Mansfield Park and Sophie Wall in Waking the Dead, followed by a 2009 appearance in the series, Unforgiven, written by Sally Wainwright.
 In 2013, she also appeared as Doctor Zoe Evans in the BBC One drama series Frankie.

-From 2016 to 2018, Redgrave played former RAMC surgeon, Major Berenice Wolfe, in the popular BBC medical drama Holby City.
-In 2019, she joined the cast of ITV's Grantchester as Amelia, the mother of the show's lead character, Rev. Will Davenport.
+From 2016 to 2018, Redgrave played former RAMC surgeon Major Berenice Wolfe in the popular BBC medical drama Holby City.
+In 2019, she joined the cast of ITV's Grantchester as Amelia, the mother of the show's lead character, the Rev. Will Davenport.

 On 31 August 2021, she made a surprise return to Holby City as Bernie Wolfe.

 Doctor Who

-In 2012, Redgrave was cast in the long-running science-fiction programme Doctor Who as Kate Lethbridge-Stewart, daughter of recurring character Brigadier Alistair Gordon Lethbridge-Stewart who featured in the series' original 1963–1989 run.
+In 2012, Redgrave was cast in the long-running science-fiction programme Doctor Who as Kate Lethbridge-Stewart, daughter of recurring character Brigadier Alistair Gordon Lethbridge-Stewart, who featured in the series' original 1963–1989 run.
 First appearing in "The Power of Three" (2012) with the Eleventh Doctor (Matt Smith), Kate is the commander-in-chief of the fictional military organisation UNIT, a role previously occupied by her father before his retirement.
-The character returned in the fiftieth anniversary special "The Day of the Doctor" (2013), which was simulcast on television and in cinemas across the world in 94 countries, earning a Guinness World Record for the world's largest ever simulcast of a TV drama.
+The character returned in the fiftieth anniversary special, "The Day of the Doctor" (2013), which was simulcast on television and in cinemas across the world in 94 countries, earning a Guinness World Record for the world's largest ever simulcast of a TV drama.

-Kate would go on to become a recurring character in Doctor Who, with Redgrave reprising the role in episodes with the Twelfth (Peter Capaldi), Thirteenth (Jodie Whittaker), Fourteenth (David Tennant) and Fifteenth (Ncuti Gatwa) Doctors.
-She returned in the 2025 series of the programme alongside Gatwa as well as headline the upcoming spin-off series The War Between the Land and the Sea.
+Kate would go on to become a recurring character in Doctor Who, with Redgrave reprising the role in episodes with the Twelfth (Peter Capaldi), Thirteenth (Jodie Whittaker), Fourteenth (David Tennant) and Fifteenth (Ncuti Gatwa) Doctors, as well as the 2025 spin-off series, The War Between the Land and the Sea.

 Additionally, Redgrave began headlining the Big Finish audio drama spin-off UNIT: The New Series as Kate alongside Ingrid Oliver as Osgood, whom Redgrave appeared on-screen with multiple times in Doctor Who, and would go on to play Kate in other spin-off audio plays.
 Regrave also featured as Kate in a promo video for Doctor Who: Time Fracture, an immersive experience that began running in London in April 2021.